 Penalty: $2 000.

-99. Moneys payable to the Commission in relation to bingo
+99. Recovering moneys payable to Commission for bingo

 Where any moneys are payable to the Commission in relation to a permit authorising the playing of a game of bingo, those moneys shall be recoverable jointly and severally from all or any of the following persons —